 Cells of the body are decorated with a variety of carbohydrates (sugars) that serve diverse functions.
 Alterations in the presence of these sugars are associated with a number of human diseases, including familial tumoral calcinosis and various cancers.
 To better understand how alterations in glycosylation contribute to disease onset and progression, Dr. Ten Hagen’s group studies how sugar addition (O-glycosylation) is regulated and how it influences basic biological processes.
 Using Drosophila models, the group has demonstrated that O-glycosylation is an essential modification that is required in specific cells and tissues during development.
 Current research is directed at further defining the role this protein modification plays in secretion, secretory vesicle formation, cell adhesion, and cell signaling in both Drosophila and mammals.
 Ultimately, the aim is to elucidate how O-glycosylation regulates key cellular processes during development and disease.

-Dr. Kelly Ten Hagen received a BS from Cornell University (with distinction and honors) and earned a PhD in genetics at Stanford University.
-Dr. Ten Hagen has served as an editorial board member for The Journal of Biological Chemistry and currently serves on the Editorial Board for Glycobiology, the Board of Reviewing Editors for eLife and as a Council Member for the American Society for Biochemistry and Molecular Biology (ASBMB).
+Dr. Kelly Ten Hagen received a B.S. from Cornell University (with distinction and honors) and earned a Ph.D. in genetics at Stanford University.
+Dr. Ten Hagen has served as an editorial board member for The Journal of Biological Chemistry and for Glycobiology.
+She currently serves on the Board of Reviewing Editors for eLife and as a Council Member for the American Society for Biochemistry and Molecular Biology (ASBMB).
 She is a founding member of the Women in Biochemistry and Molecular Biology Committee within the ASBMB.
-Dr. Ten Hagen is an elected Fellow of the American Association for the Advancement of Science (AAAS) and was the co-recipient of the 2019 NIH Equity, Diversity and Inclusion Award of the year.
-She currently serves on the NIH Central Tenure Committee, the NIH Anti-Harassment Steering Committee and the NIH Women Scientists Advisors Committee.
+Dr. Ten Hagen is an elected Fellow of the American Association for the Advancement of Science (AAAS).
+She was the co-recipient of the NIH Equity, Diversity and Inclusion Award in 2019 and received NIH Director’s Awards in 2019 and 2021 for her work promoting women and addressing structural racism in science.
+She has previously served on the NIH Central Tenure Committee and as the Chair of the NIH Women Scientists Advisors Committee (WSA).
+She currently serves on the NIH Board of Scientific Directors, the NIH UNITE Committee, the NIH Anti-Racism Steering Committee, the NIH Anti-Harassment Steering Committee and the NIH WSA.
 Dr. Ten Hagen’s lab studies the enzyme family and factors that regulate protein O-glycosylation and how this conserved protein modification influences organ development and function, to better understand how aberrations contribute to disease.